RandomInternetPreson/moire-phase-space-sampler/README.md

 ## Further Reading

 This repository emerged from a longer investigation.
-The moiré-Wigner connection was the entry point into a broader framework connecting spacetime geometry to fundamental physical constants — the fine structure constant, particle generations, the proton-to-electron mass ratio, and others.
+The moiré-Wigner connection was the entry point into a broader framework connecting spacetime geometry to fundamental physical constants — the fine structure constant, why matter is spin-1/2, why there are exactly three generations, why gravity is so extraordinarily weak, the proton-to-electron mass ratio, and others.

 Documents exploring that framework are in [`/docs`](./docs).
 They include a unified paper and three supplementary documents addressing specific objections.
 They stand or fall on their own merits.